-In addition to the annual minimum purchase requirement of MYOBLOC, amounting to an estimated €3.0 million annually, under the contract manufacturing agreement with Merz for manufacture and supply, USWM Enterprises had an existing license and distribution agreement for XADAGO.
-This included an annual minimum promotional spend to support the marketing of XADAGO for the first five years of the agreement.
-As of December 31, 2020, the total remaining contractual commitment through 2020 is \$3.7 million.
-(See Note 3, USWM Acquisition for further discussion on the USWM Acquisition and Note 10, Leases for further discussion on the finance lease related to the Merz Agreement).
+In addition to the annual minimum purchase requirement of MYOBLOC, amounting to an estimated €3.9 million annually, under the contract manufacturing agreement with Merz for manufacture and supply, USWM Enterprises had an existing license and distribution agreement for XADAGO.
+This included an annual minimum promotional spend to support the marketing of XADAGO for the first five years of the agreement and will end in 2022.
+As of December 31, 2021, the total remaining contractual commitment through 2022 is \$0.3 million.
+(See Note 3, Acquisitions for further discussion on the USWM Acquisition and Note 12, Leases for further discussion on the finance lease related to the Merz Agreement).